 - Copying, writing, or presenting another person’s information, ideas, or phrasing without citing the original source

 - Self-plagiarism by using your own previous publications without proper citation

-- Using images, charts, data, or ideas from another source without proper citation
+- Using images, charts, data, or ideas from another source without proper citation or permissions

 - Data fabrication by changing or making up research data

 - Improper attribution or contribution of manuscript authors

 Manuscript Decision Appeals